English for life (level 1)

 •engaging in discussions in formal and informal situations

-•improving your use of reference materials: dictionary skills, Google skills, recognising trustworthy sites
+•improving your use of reference materials: dictionary skills, internet searches, recognising trustworthy sites

 What will I achieve?